obophenotype/cell-ontology/docs/relations_guide.md

 ## Recording location

 Location of cell types is recorded by relating a cell type to a term in an anatomical ontology.
 For the Cell Ontology this means a term from Uberon.
-Strictly speaking, in all cases the relationship ***should apply at all times,*** however, this can be hard to apply in the context of development.
-In these cases a pragmatic compromise may need to be made.
-These should be discussed with other editors and documented.

 ###  [**'part of'**](http://purl.obolibrary.org/obo/BFO_0000050)